This article will discuss the Malta digital nomad visa, its eligibility criteria, and its benefits.

 Who Qualifies for the Malta Digital Nomad Visa?

-To be eligible for the Maltese digital nomad residence permit, you must:
+To meet the digital nomad visa Malta requirements, you must:

 - Be aged 18 or above

-- Be able to work remotely and independently of location using telecom technologies.
+- Be able to work remotely for an employer or company registered outside of Malta.

 - Be a third-country national (an individual who would typically (but not necessarily) require a visa to travel to Malta.)